BearAnBull/PancakeswapPredictionBot-v.1.0/README.md

 BNB - 0x0A4A569cfA700Fc2A1d54974712716E537C169ff

-Thank's to Empaticgame! spend: 0,8 BNB ❤️
+Thank's to SavannahCat! spend: 1,6 BNB to support us for our Tool ❤️